Cray-HPE/docs-csm/install/livecd/Boot_LiveCD_USB.md

    ipmitool -I lanplus -U ${username} -E -H ${BMC} sol activate
    ```

 1. Do not exit the typescript.
-After completing this procedure, proceed to [First login](../pre-installation.md#13-first-login).
+After completing this procedure, proceed to [First log in](../pre-installation.md#13-first-log-in).